Microsoft tablet promising, but risks remain

 "The most important factor in the success of a tablet is its ecosystem.
 Based on our discussions with developers, we find the lack of enthusiasm concerning," Misek said.

-Microsoft's move into manufacturing its own tablets runs the risk of alienating longtime hardware partners such as Samsung and Hewlett-Packard Co.
+Microsoft's move into manufacturing its own tablets runs the risk of alienating longtime hardware partners such as Samsung and Hewlett-Packard Co (HPQ.N).

 But analysts suggested that Microsoft's gambit is more a demonstration of what it wants to see in the market, rather than an earnest attempt to compete with its own partners.